AHollowedHunter/TechTest/README.md

+# My Changes:

+#### PR #1 Added implementations for 1.
+Filter - IsActive and 2.
+User - DateOfBirth

+#### PR #2 Implements 3.
+Actions sections and Views.

+#### PR #3 Implements 4.
+Data Logging.
+ - Viewing specific users shows their audit logs.
+ - There is a link in the top nav for the User Logs showing all audit logs.
+ - I went with an approach with EFCore's `SaveChangesInterceptor`, but I would possibly tackle this a different way if I tried again.

+#### PR #4 Implements 5.
+Extend - Async Data
+ - I added in Task based method where applicable to the `IDataContext` and`IUserService`.
+ - I changed all applicable Controller actions to utilise Tasks and async.

+---

 # User Management Technical Exercise

 The exercise is an ASP.NET Core web application backed by Entity Framework Core, which faciliates management of some fictional users.
 We recommend that you use [Visual Studio (Community Edition)](https://visualstudio.microsoft.com/downloads) or [Visual Studio Code](https://code.visualstudio.com/Download) to run and modify the application.

 **The application uses an in-memory database, so changes will not be persisted between executions.**

 ## The Exercise
 Complete as many of the tasks below as you feel comfortable with.
 These are split into 4 levels of difficulty
 * **Standard** - Functionality that is common when working as a web developer
 * **Advanced** - Slightly more technical tasks and problem solving
 * **Expert** - Tasks with a higher level of problem solving and architecture needed